VachaLab/gorder-manual/src/leaflets.md

 # Order parameters for individual leaflets

-`gorder` can calculate order parameters for the entire membrane as well as for individual leaflets.
+`gorder` can calculate order parameters for the entire membrane as well as for the individual leaflets.
 To do this, you need to specify a method for classifying lipids into membrane leaflets. `gorder` assigns lipids to membrane leaflets independently for each frame, making it suitable even for the analysis of membranes where lipids flip-flop between leaflets.

 There are three leaflet classification methods available in `gorder`: `global`, `local`, and `individual`.

 ## Global method for leaflet classification

-> **Summary**: Fast and reliable.
+> Fast and reliable.
 Recommended, especially good for disrupted membranes.

 In this method, lipid molecules are assigned to membrane leaflets based on the position of their 'head identifier' relative to the **global** membrane center of geometry.
 The 'head identifier' is a single atom representing the head of the lipid.
-If the 'head identifier' is located "above" the membrane center, the lipid is assigned to the upper leaflet; if it is located "below," it is assigned to the lower leaflet.
+If the 'head identifier' is located "above" the membrane center, the lipid is assigned to the upper leaflet; if it is located "below", it is assigned to the lower leaflet.

 To use this method, you must specify the 'head identifier' atoms and all atoms that form the membrane.
 [GSL](https://docs.rs/groan_rs/latest/groan_rs/#groan-selection-language) is used to define these selections.